-NAMI SCC cannot recommend specific psychiatrists, therapists and other clinicians.
-However, we can give you information and suggestions on how to search for such professionals.
+NAMI Santa Clara County cannot recommend specific psychiatrists, therapists and other clinicians.
+However, we can give you information and suggestions on how to search for behavioral health professionals, programs and on-line and in-person peer support groups that deal with a variety of mental health concerns and issues.

 Note: If you are experiencing an emotional crisis, family crisis, or are having suicidal thoughts: